kanatea/mountain-biking/README.md

 ## ETL (Extract, Transform, Load)

 ### Extract
-- Strava - Provides mountain biking trail data with attributes that include name of trail, overall distance, trail grade, elevation gain, climb category, trail geometry, and the start and end point of the trail.
+- **Strava:** Provides mountain biking trail data with attributes that include name of trail, overall distance, trail grade, elevation gain, climb category, trail geometry, and the start and end point of the trail.
 Data extraction uses the Strava API.
-- OSM - Providing the basemap for search context on the frontend site, Leaflet was used to facilitate the OSM to website connection.
+- **OSM:** Providing the basemap for search context on the frontend site, Leaflet was used to facilitate the OSM to website connection.

 ### Transform
 - Trails were filtered based on location, the island of Madeira were split into 9 tiles, drawn by specified coordinates, and trails located within each tile were called.